 Because you carefully check each image.
 This strategy helps you conserve disc space for your WordPress hosting account.
 It also ensures the fastest image with the best quality.

 Adobe Photoshop is a paid program.
 It includes a feature that allows you to save images that are optimized for the web.
-Simply open your image and select “File » Save for Web” from the menu.
+Open your image and select “File » Save for Web” from the menu.

 This will bring up a new window.
 On the right, you may choose from a variety of image formats.
 Different quality settings are available for the JPEG format.
-When you choose your selections, the file size will be displayed on the bottom left.
+The file size will be displayed on the bottom left when you choose your selections.

 GNU Image Manipulation Program is an open-source and free alternative to Adobe Photoshop.
 You can use it make your photos web-friendly.
 The disadvantage is that it is not as user-friendly as some of the other options on our list.